 Figure 3.
 Three-channel DEER setups.
-NO and Gd Two field-swept echo (FSE) spectra of NO and Gd are shown represented as shaded gray areas, superimposed at their relative spectral positions.
-Gaussian π -pulse excitation profiles are shown at the respective pump and observer positions, simulated with EasySpin 5.2.2 (Stoll and Schweiger, 2006) using the provided functions "pulse" and "exciteprofile".
-The excitation profiles represent ideal Gaussian π -pulses, without taking into account the spectral shape, the non-linearity of the signal response, the resonator profile and the Q factor.
-Therefore they are only indicative for the excitation bandwidth of the pulses.
-Nevertheless, we found that the correct choice of the pulse lengths and a positioning of the pump and observer frequencies in such a way that the two simulated excitation profiles do not overlap allows to experimentally minimize the "2+1" signal at the end of DEER traces (Teucher and Bordignon, 2018).
-In setups (a-c), Gaussian observer pulses of 32 ns time base length (13.6 ns FWHM) for $\pi/2$ and π (Teucher and Bordignon, 2018) were used in combination with a shot repetition time (srt) of 1000 μs. (a) NONO DEER: 32 ns Gaussian pump at the spectral maximum of NO; observer pulses 100 MHz lower in frequency; pump/observer placed symmetrical in resonator profile; performed at 50 K. (b) NOGd DEER: 32 ns Gaussian observer pulse at the spectral maximum of Gd; Gaussian pump pulse of 24 ns (10.2 ns FWHM) placed in the center of the resonator profile (minimum possible pulse length in our setup) 280 MHz higher in frequency than the observer; performed at 10 K. (c) GdGd DEER: as in (a), except for the pump pulse placed on the maximum of the Gd spectrum; performed at 10 K. (d) Swapped NOGd DEER setup: 32 ns Gaussian observer pulses at the spectral maximum of NO; 32 ns Gaussian pump pulse 291 MHz lower in frequency than the observer; performed at 30 K with an srt of 10,000 μs.
+NO and Gd field-swept echo (FSE) spectra are shown as shaded gray areas.
+Gaussian $\pi$ -pulse excitation profiles are shown at the respective pump and observer positions, simulated with EasySpin 5.2.2 (Stoll and Schweiger, 2006) using the provided functions 'pulse' and 'exciteprofile'.
+The excitation profiles represent ideal Gaussian $\pi$ -pulses, without taking into account the spectral shape, the non-linearity of the signal response, the resonator profile and the Q factor.
+Nevertheless, we found that such profiles are sufficient to the correctly choose the pulse lengths and the frequency separation between the pump and observer to experimentally minimize the pulse overlap, and consequently the '2+1' signal at the end of DEER traces (Teucher and Bordignon, 2018).
+In setups (a-c), Gaussian observer pulses of 32 ns time base length (13.6 ns FWHM) for $\pi/2$ and $\pi$ (Teucher and Bordignon, 2018) were used in combination with a shot repetition time (srt) of 1000 μs. (a) NONO DEER: 32 ns Gaussian pump at the spectral maximum of NO; observer pulses 100 MHz lower in frequency; pump/observer placed symmetrical in resonator profile; performed at 50 K. (b) NOGd DEER: 32 ns Gaussian observer pulse at the spectral maximum of Gd; Gaussian pump pulse of 24 ns (10.2 ns FWHM) placed in the center of the resonator profile (minimum possible pulse length in our setup) 280 MHz higher in frequency than the observer; performed at 10 K. (c) GdGd DEER: as in (a), except for the pump pulse placed on the maximum of the Gd spectrum; performed at 10 K. (d) Swapped NOGd DEER setup: 32 ns Gaussian observer pulses at the spectral maximum of NO; 32 ns Gaussian pump pulse 291 MHz lower in frequency than the observer; performed at 30 K with an srt of 10,000 μs.
 Observer placed +50 MHz off-center in the resonator profile.